Augmented reality: Military

-The first fully immersive system was the Virtual Fixtures platform, which was developed in 1992 by Louis Rosenberg at the Armstrong Laboratories of the United States Air Force.
-It enabled human users to control robots in real-world environments that included real physical objects and 3D virtual overlays ("fixtures") that were added enhance human performance of manipulation tasks.
+The first augmented reality system that integrated haptic 3D input was the Virtual Fixtures platform, which was developed in 1992 by Louis Rosenberg at the Armstrong Laboratories of the United States Air Force.
+It enabled human users to control robots in real-world environments using a haptic controller.
 Published studies showed that by introducing virtual objects into the real world, significant performance increases could be achieved by human operators.

 An interesting early application of AR occurred when Rockwell International created video map overlays of satellite and orbital debris tracks to aid in space observations at Air Force Maui Optical System.
 In their 1993 paper "Debris Correlation Using the Rockwell WorldView System" the authors describe the use of map overlays applied to video from space surveillance telescopes.
 The map overlays indicated the trajectories of various objects in geographic coordinates.
 This allowed telescope operators to identify satellites, and also to identify and catalog potentially dangerous space debris.

 Starting in 2003 the US Army integrated the SmartCam3D augmented reality system into the Shadow Unmanned Aerial System to aid sensor operators using telescopic cameras to locate people or points of interest.
 The system combined fixed geographic information including street names, points of interest, airports, and railroads with live video from the camera system.
 The system offered a "picture in picture" mode that allows it to show a synthetic view of the area surrounding the camera's field of view.
 This helps solve a problem in which the field of view is so narrow that it excludes important context, as if "looking through a soda straw".
 The system displays real-time friend/foe/neutral location markers blended with live video, providing the operator with improved situational awareness.

 Combat reality can be simulated and represented using complex, layered data and visual aides, most of which are head-mounted displays (HMD), which encompass any display technology that can be worn on the user's head.
 Military training solutions are often built on commercial off-the-shelf (COTS) technologies, such as Improbable's synthetic environment platform, Virtual Battlespace 3 and VirTra, with the latter two platforms used by the United States Army.
 As of 2018, VirTra is being used by both civilian and military law enforcement to train personnel in a variety of scenarios, including active shooter, domestic violence, and military traffic stops.